steffenlarson/WorkBook/src/reflections/wk7/quiz7.md

 **3.** What are some of the advantages/uses of a `SPA` over a traditional one?
 <!-- enter you answer in the space below -->
 ```
+SPAs are typically fast and responsive over thier counterparts because they do not have to reload the entire page every single time something changes.
 ```
 **4.** What does the `onMounted` method in Vue do?
 <!-- enter you answer in the space below -->